barbarer/py4e-int/_sources/regex/writecode.rst

         .. tab:: Question

-            Define the function "match_four" that uses regex to return True if a string of numbers starts with 4 and False if it does not.
+            Define the function "match_four" that takes a string and uses regex to return True if the string starts with 4 followed by zero to many other digits and False if it does not.

             .. activecode:: regex_writecode3q